mhoss147/Git-Basics/README.md

 Is this ok (yes/no): yes

-#see if installed
+#See if installed

 $ git --version

-#see current configuration
+#See current configuration

 $ git config -l